pomerium/pomerium/docs/reference/readme.md

 ::: danger

-Enabling the debug flag will result in sensitive information being logged!!!
+Enabling the debug flag could result in sensitive information being logged!!!

 :::

 By default, JSON encoded logs are produced.
 Debug enables colored, human-readable logs to be streamed to [standard out](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)>>>).
-In production, it's recommended to be set to `false`.
+In production, it is recommended to be set to `false`.

 For example, if `true`